-Injury Severity Score is based on Abbreviated Injury Scale and is used in assessment of injury in adults an children both.
+Injury Severity Score is based on Abbreviated Injury Scale and is used in the assessment of injury in adults an children both.
 It along with pediatric trauma score are quite reliable in predicting injury measure in children.

 Abbreviated Injury Scale is an anatomical scoring system where injuries are ranked on a scale of 1 to 6, with 1 being minor, 5 severe, and 6 a nonsurvivable injury.

-The objective of Abbreviated Injury Scale is to gauge threat to life associated with an injury and is not meant to represent a comprehensive measure of severity.
+The objective of the Abbreviated Injury Scale is to gauge threat to life associated with an injury and is not meant to represent a comprehensive measure of severity.

 Detailed scoring is done as follows